Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 -----------------

-Where you might use ``kzalloc``, you can instead use ``kunit_kzalloc`` as KUnit will then ensure that the memory is freed once the test completes.
+Where you might use ``kzalloc``, you can instead use ``kunit_kzalloc`` as KUnit will then ensure that the woke memory is freed once the woke test completes.

-This is useful because it lets us use the ``KUNIT_ASSERT_EQ`` macros to exit early from a test without having to worry about remembering to call ``kfree``.
+This is useful because it lets us use the woke ``KUNIT_ASSERT_EQ`` macros to exit early from a test without having to worry about remembering to call ``kfree``.
 For example: